hmcts/et-full-system/README.md

 git clone git@github.com:hmcts/et-full-system.git

-## Submodules Warning

-If you are just running this and not making changes - you don't need to concern yourself with this section.

-If you haven't used submodules before, its worth studying the docs a little (https://git-scm.com/docs/git-submodule) so that you don't get yourself and others in a mess.

-All of the submodules are checked out in the 'systems' folder and the thing to remember is that the top level git repository does not store the contents of these folders, but instead it stores like a 'commit pointer' - so it is like saying - 'the code in this folder comes from this external repository with this commit'

-The first word of warning is when you first set it up and possibly when you do a 'git submodule update' - the 'child' git repositories are in a 'detached head' state.
-This means if you start to make changes, then go to commit - it might let you, but you are not committing to a branch or anything - so it gets confused (I normally join it in feeling confused!!).
-I think nowadays it gives you a warning, but its a bit late when youve just spent all day implementing a fancy new feature in one of these sub projects.

-So, if you want to edit any of these submodules in place (you can of course check out another copy of them to a completely isolated folder
-, but that way you cannot see your changes in this project until they are pushed and you do a 'git submodule update') - then you should change directory into the module you want to work on and checkout the branch you want - say 'develop' - then do your normal stuff including creating new branches etc..

-Don't worry too much about leaving it like this either.

-However, remember if you commit these 'pointers' to this repository, you may well be changing it to point to a commit in a branch of a submodule, so remember to create a branch of this repository as well - so that the 'develop' branch always points to the 'develop' branch (or equivalent) of all of the submodules.
-If you also want a branch for your feature that you are working on, then your branch of this repository can contain pointers to wherever you like to suit your workflow - I would recomment creating the same branch name for the submodule(s) you are working on and this repository - that way, you can say to a colleague 'Can you check out this branch of the ET Full System repository and see if it works for you' - knowing that they will have the right branches of all the submodules too.

-Git has an alternative to submodules called a 'subtree' - but at this point in time, my knowledge of these is very limited but if anyone else does know about them and if they would be better than submodules then we may consider changing.

 # Initial Setting Up

 The system is very configurable so it can be run on whichever ports you want etc..